 Anne Spence | Artist

-Anne Spence is a multi-disciplinary New Jersey based artist, with childhood roots in Chicago and Wisconsin.
+Anne Spence is a multi-disciplinary New Jersey artist, with childhood roots in Chicago and Wisconsin.

 She holds a Bachelor's degree in Philosophy and East Asian Studies from Wittenberg University in Ohio, class of 1988, and subsequently studied filmmaking at Columbia College Chicago from 1991 to 1993.

-An artist working in constructed sculpture, installation, and performance, she was selected for membership to the National Association of Women Artists in 2009, and selected for signature membership to the National Collage Society in 2012.
-In 2019 she was awarded a Certificate of Recognition by Ylinka Barotto, Assistant Curator at the Guggenheim Museum New York for the artwork Tree Ring IV, in the Brooklyn Waterfront Artists Coalition (BWAC) exhibit Wide Open 10.
+An artist working across disciplines including painting, sculpture, writing, and performance, she was selected for membership to the National Association of Women Artists in 2009, and selected for signature membership to the National Collage Society in 2012.
+She is also the recipient of several awards, most recently the Michael Rosenfeld Gallery Award for artwork in the 35th Annual National Collage Society Exhibition in 2019.

-Her work has been shown nationally in numerous venues since the 1990s, including BWAC in Brooklyn, New York, Barrett Art Center in Duchess County, New York, the Mesa Contemporary Art Museum in Arizona, and the Museum of Contemporary Arts in Marin County, California among others.
+Her work has been shown nationally in numerous venues since the 1990s, including Brooklyn Waterfront Artists Coaltion in Brooklyn, New York, the Mesa Contemporary Art Museum in Arizona, and the Museum of Contemporary Arts in Marin County, California among others.

 2020 brings the national juried exhibition SHE: an expression of womanhood, on view from February 14 - September 27, at Annmarie Sculpture Garden & Arts Center, an affiliate of the Smithsonian Institution, in Solomons, Maryland.

 Anne Spence lives and works in Milford, New Jersey